Corona virus

 VOC = Variant of Concern, VOI = Variant of Interest, VUM = Variant under Monitoring

-Mutations repeatedly cause a line to split into several, slightly different lines.
-These are called sublines.
-They are often given their own names and numbers, which means that the relationships are not always obvious (as, for example, in the case of subline FE.1, which belongs to XBB.1.18.1, see legend).
+Mutations repeatedly lead to a line splitting into several, slightly different lines.
+These are known as sublines.
+They are often given their own names and numbers, which means that the relationship is not always obvious (as in the case of subline JN.1, which belongs to BA.2.86, see legend).

 Legend: